arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 The code for this step is contained in the 14-15 code cell of the IPython notebook.

-If we look at the mean and variance od the training dataset, they are:
+If we look at the mean and variance od the training dataset, they are:<br>
-Mean training set: 81.9206846051
+Mean training set: 81.9206846051<br>
 Variance training set: 4442.79574191

 With mean and variance far from 0 like this, stochastic gradient descent might encounter problem in converging to the lowest minima for the loss function.
 After researching, I found that there are a couple of ways to get my data more gradient descent friendly (http://www.dataminingblog.com/standardization-vs-normalization/):